 The ticket for the event is also valid for the Hong Kong Mega Showcase, which is hosted at the same time.

 Visiting Hong Kong in December: Important Travel Tips and Popular Tours

 December is in the peak season.

-December is Hong Kong’s high season, especially during the period of Christmas and Chinese New Year.
-Many tourists from mainland China flock to this city.
+December is Hong Kong's high season, especially during the period of Christmas and Chinese New Year.
+Many tourists from Chinese mainland flock to this city.
 The prices of hotel and flight tickets are high.
 You need to book in advance to avoid sold-out.

 If you do not like the above tours, tell us what sort of accommodation, modes of travel, and sightseeing options you prefer, and we'll tailor-make a tour for you.